 What is a Psychedelic Microdose?

-Many are curious about how long you should microdose for.
+Many are curious about how long you should microdose psychedelic drugs for.
 The answer is very simple.
 You should microdose for however long you feel is needed.
 For some people, they may feel that after one month of microdosing, they’ve established a sufficiently solid mental foundation to build off of.
 Others may microdose for 3-4 months at a time.

 Psychedelics are not prescriptive, meaning they do not and should not abide by a one-size-fits all approach.
 Listen to your body and connect with your intuition.
 Only you can know when the time is right to discontinue your microdosing regimen.